 City of Melbourne outcomes What the Council seeks to achieve during its term of office.
-(These are the strategic objectives of the Council as prescribed by the Local Government Act 1989 section 125(a).)

-four years to achieve its desired outcomes.
-These are the Council's strategies for achieving its objectives within the terms of the
+(These are the strategic objectives of the Council as prescribed by the years to achieve its desired outcomes.
+These are the Council's strategies for achieving its objectives within the terms of the Local